opencontext/arches-via-docker/README.md

 # Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
+This "main" branch will attempt to install and depoloy the most current stable release of Arches in a Docker container.
+Other Docker containers will run certain Arches dependency applications.
 You can also use this to deploy the current stable version of Arches for use on a `localhost` by leaving Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

 If you're interested in deploying Arches to a `localhost` (not the public Web), switch to the `local` code branch.
 That will deploy a limited subset of Docker containers needed to run Arches on a `localhost` in `DEBUG` mode.
 To switch to the local branch:
    ```bash